szabodzsi/szabodzsi.github.io/README.md

 Gábor is a CTO, lead software engineer with 14 years experience in different fields of software development, specialized in Java technologies with major experience of IoT solutions, Spring Framework ad cloud technologies.

 ## Work experience
+**2022.04 – present**
+**lead developer**
+**Freelancer at supercharge.io**
+* Responsible for the development of a serverless backend for a web and mobile application
+* Used technologies: GCP, Cloud Functions, Kotlin, Micronaut, Firebase, Firestore

 **2020 – present**
 **CTO**
 **Haris Digital Engineering Kft.**